superphy/spfy/docs/source/contributing.rst

     docker logs backend_webserver_1

 2. Flask is also configured to report errors via Sentry; copy your DSN key and uncomment the ``SENTRY_DSN`` option in ``/app/config.py``.

+3. Drop a shell info the webserver container, then you can run explore the file structure from there.
+The webserver will typically run as ``backend_webserver_1``.
+Note that there won't be any ``access.log`` or similar as this information is collected through Docker's logs.

 Monitoring RQ
 -------------